Drew Shindell

 Drew Shindell is a physicist and a climate specialist and professor at Duke University's Nicholas School of the Environment.
 He is listed as an ISI Highly Cited Researcher.
 He was a chapter lead (coordinating lead author) of the Intergovernmental Panel on Climate Change (IPCC) October 8, 2018 Special Report on Global Warming of 1.5 °C as well as on the Intergovernmental Panel on Climate Change's Fifth Assessment Report in 2013.
 He has testified on climate issues before both houses of the US Congress, at the request of both parties.
 His research concerns natural and human drivers of climate change, linkages between air quality and climate change, and the interface between climate change science and policy.
 He has been an author on more than 200 peer-reviewed publications and received awards from Scientific American, NASA, the EPA, and the NSF.

 He was also a leading scientific contributor to the establishment of the Climate and Clean Air Coalition, a group of now more than 60 nations along with many intergovernmental and non-governmental organization dedicated to implementing actions that simultaneously reduce air pollution and mitigate climate change.
 He chaired the 2011 Integrated Assessment of Black Carbon and Tropospheric Ozone produced by the United Nations Environment Programme and World Meteorological Organization that, along with the paper in Science he led in 2012 entitled "Simultaneously Mitigating Near-Term Climate Change and Improving Human Health and Food Security" helped to catalyze the Coalition's formation.
 He has served as Chair of the Science Advisory Panel to the Coalition since 2012.

 He has addressed the UN Framework Convention on Climate Change, the World Bank, federal and state officials, developed a climate change course with the American Museum of Natural History, and made numerous appearances in newspapers, on radio, and on TV as part of his public outreach efforts.
+In 2023, Dr. Shindell was elected to the National Academy of Sciences.

 Education and Employment

-Shindell is a physicist who got his B.A. at University of California at Berkeley in 1988 and his Ph.D at the State University of New York in Stony Brook in 1995.
+Shindell is a physicist who got his B.A. at University of California at Berkeley in 1988 and his Ph.D. at the State University of New York in Stony Brook in 1995.
 From 2000 to 2014 he was a climatologist at the NASA Goddard Institute for Space Studies in New York City.
 While there, Dr. Shindell taught atmospheric chemistry at nearby Columbia University for more than a decade.
 In 2014 he was named Professor of Climate Sciences at Duke University, where he was appointed the Nicholas Professor of Earth Sciences in 2016.